Barahoti: Disputes

 Hardly had the talks ended, than China complained of armed Indian officials arriving in the area on July 8.
-India deemed it to be routine "revenue settlement operations" by Govt. of Uttar Pradesh, mounted only as a reciprocation to China sending their civil officials on 29 June but rejected the charges of carrying arms.
+India deemed it to be routine "revenue settlement operations" by the Government of Uttar Pradesh, mounted only as a reciprocation to China sending their civil officials on 29 June but rejected the charges of carrying arms.
 Later that year, according to Indian Government, once winter set in and Indian border posts were dismantled, two adjacent areas (on east and west) —Lapthal and Sangchamalla— were intruded by Chinese troops only for China to claim all the three places (individually) next year.

 On 23 January 1959, in a letter to Nehru, Zhou regretted the delay in arriving at a settlement about Wu-je, being hampered by the lack of on-spot investigations; he went on to refer to all relevant disputes as "minor affairs", which were impossible to avoid pending a formal delineation of boundary.

 In May 1959, Nehru claimed in the Lower House of Parliament that as Indian troops made to Barahoti in summer (c. a couple of weeks back), they did not spot any Chinese forces and as of then, the only inhabitants were an unarmed police party from the Uttar Pradesh Government.
 He emphasised that pending renewal of negotiations on a rather minor affair, the territory was being considered as a neutral zone and the government did not plan on tackling the characteristic winter aggression of China by stationing forces.
 (Note: A few months later, Nehru would again defend his choice of keeping Barahoti undefended in winter — anybody who was stationed at Barahoti in winter, was to be cutoff from the rest of India for about seven months and such drastic measures were hardly warranted.
 He went on to emphasise that people do not get emotionally attached to disputes that were inherited as a colonial legacy.)

 in 1960, China would claim the composite area spanning across the three places were included in '59 as disputed territories.